mjhinek/comp1406/Tutorials/T5/README.md

 [https://docs.oracle.com/javase/8/docs/api/java/io/PrintWriter.html](https://docs.oracle.com/javase/8/docs/api/java/io/PrintWriter.html)

-Using the `ReadFile` and `WriteFile` classes as a starting point, write a program that reads all the contents of a file (the provided text.txt, for example) and finds the 10 most frequently used words.
+Using the `ReadFile` and `WriteFile` classes as a starting point, write a program in a file called `Frequent.java`, that reads all the contents of a file (the provided text.txt, for example) and finds the 10 most frequently used words.

 Your program will read every line in the input file and record each _word_ in the line.
 A word is a sequence of consecutive non-whitespace characters.